 Continuity of Operations

 Continuity of Operations (COOP) is an effort within an organization to ensure that its essential functions continue to be performed during a wide range of emergencies until normal operations can be resumed.
-Continuity planning is simply the good business practice of ensuring the execution of essential functions through all circumstances, and it is a fundamental responsibility of public institutions and private entities responsible to their stakeholders.
+Today’s threat and hazard environment and the potential for no-notice emergencies, including natural hazards, technological hazards, and man-made hazards, have increased the need for robust continuity capabilities and planning across the whole community.
+Continuity planning not only increases the likelihood that an organization’s essential functions continue, but it also supports that critical services continue to be provided and that applicable core capabilities continue to be delivered.
 To support this important effort Hamilton County Emergency Management and Homeland Security Agency provides technical assistance on continuity of operations planning.

 For assistance with your planning, please contact Morgan Peterson: email@example.com or 513-263-8102